slatchma/sudoku-solver-web-app/README.md

 ## Use

 the project is not finished.
 Development is in progress.
 To run the web app :
-`yarn start` in server's folder and `yarn start` in client's folder (run the web browser console to better see how the web app works)
+`yarn start` in server's folder and `yarn start` in client's folder (run the web browser console to better see how the web app works).